APY/APYDataGridBundle/Resources/doc/export/library-dependent_exports/PHPExcel/PHPExcel_HTML_export.md

 ## Configure the export

-This export provide the object `objPHPExcel`.
+This export provides the object `objPHPExcel`.
 You can manipulate this PHPExcel object.
 See the ducmentation `PHPExcel developer documentation.doc` on the [official website](http://phpexcel.codeplex.com/)